kosmolebryce/shyft/README.md

 `Shyft` is a shift-logging GUI utility designed to help data annotators more effectively track and manage their service and billing records.
-It uses the `tkinter` GUI framework, which, as of this writing, is a compo- nent of Python's standard library.
+It uses the `tkinter` GUI framework, which, as of this writing, is a component of Python's standard library.

 ----